remo48/asl2022/README.md

 * Vagrant
 * Virtualbox

+### Create key material
+The key material can be created by running the `setup.py` file.
+This needs to be done before the machines are provisioned

 ### Installation
 The infrastructure can be initially installed using vagrant.
 Change in the project directory and execute the following command